 Sam Hill is the News Editor for Commercial UAV News.
 He previously wrote about the commercial fishing industry as an editor for National Fisherman Magazine and regularly writes about internet culture and entrepreneurship as a freelance journalist.

-Subscribe to our weekly global newsletter or to our monthly European newsletter for news, insight and market information about commercial drones!
+Subscribe to our weekly global newsletter for news, insight and market information about commercial drones!